 Media Mail is used for items like books, CDs, DVDs, tapes, and other audio media.
 Commercial rates start at $1.76 per package and are delivered within two to eight business days.

 Finally, there is USPS Retail Ground.
 This is a variable-price shipping option starting at $7.70 per package.
 Deliveries are made within two to eight days, and no bulk shipping discounts are available.
+If you're researching how to ship cookies or how to ship food, this is a great option to consider.

 How Much Does It Cost To Ship a Package FedEx?